hetvi11110/hetvi11110/README.md

 Web Dev
 -------

-* 🌍  I'm based in Ontario, Canada.
+* 🌍  Based in Ontario, Canada.
-* ✉️  You can contact me at [hetvi.patel.developer@gmail.com](mailto:hetvi.patel.developer@gmail.com)
+* ✉️  Reach me at: hetvi.patel.developer@gmail.com
-* 🤝  I'm open to collaborating on Interesting Projects
+* 🤝  Open to collaborating on challenging projects
-* ⚡  I am a quick learner and a thorough researcher.
+* ⚡  A quick learner and thorough researcher, always eager to solve problems and explore new technologies

 ### Skills